Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/RailroadVehicleMovement.md

 Superclasses: <a href="ActorComponent.md">ActorComponent</a> < <a href="Object.md">Object</a>

-This actor component contains all the information about the movement of a railroad vehicle.
+This actor component contains all the infomation about the movement of a railroad vehicle.
 ## Instance Members
 <b>Inherited Members:</b>
 - ActorComponent: <a href="ActorComponent.md#user-content-owner">owner</a>